This is my story:

 Then in 1996 I did something really crazy and spent $4,000 to have 3,000 copies of the book printed.
 I didn’t have $4,000 dollars so I put it on a credit card.
 A bold move I know, but I had done the math a hundred times and I knew I could make it work.

-It wasn’t until I got on the internet in 1999 that the books really started to sell, then shortly after that we started teaching others how to Start Their Own Backyard Nurseries.
+It wasn’t until I got on the internet in 1999 that the books really started to sell, then shortly after that we started teaching others How to Grow and Sell Small Plants at Home.

 The website kept getting busier and busier and each year we sold more and more small plants right out of our backyard.